kentedegrees/vdra/README.md

 pmn(3, "~/vdra")
 ```

-In order to perform logistic regression in a $k^T$-party setting run the following code in the second R session simultaneously with the first R session.
+In order to perform logistic regression in a K<sup>T</sup>-party setting run the following code in the second R session simultaneously with the first R session.
 This code is for the analysis center (Data Partner 0).
 In reality, it does not matter which data partner is run first.
 Notice that this time we are using the binary variable `WtLost` as the response.

 ```r